 “Speak when you’re addressing me,” contemptuous lordling demanded.

 This walking insult to everything of value did not deserve to keep drawing breaths.
-He was a disgrace of a human and had be stopped from destroying any more of my fucking things!
+He was a disgrace of a human, and had be stopped from destroying any more of my fucking things!
 With a cracking scream of fury, I sloshed the blight from my most secured bottle straight at the man’s face.

-Instead of lamenting the misfortune of grabbing a simple irritant, I dashed towards the window anew through an opening.
+Instead of lamenting the misfortune of grabbing a simple irritant, I dashed towards the window through an opening.
 I hadn’t stopped to consider improbability of this act – the juke, the handle, the leap, the dozens of floors below.
 Only when an iron clasp crushingly paralysed my nape, reality started coming back.

 There was no way for me to survive.